Road traffic injuries

 Providing technical support to countries

 WHO also provides guidelines that highlight good practice in road traffic injury prevention, and then supports governments to implement the suggested programmes or policies.
-For example, a good practice manual on increasing motorcycle helmet use and reducing drink-driving has been implemented in a number of ASEAN countries, while a guide to improving pre- hospital care will be used in Kenya and India.
+For example, a good practice manual on increasing motorcycle helmet use and reducing drink-driving has been implemented in a number of ASEAN (Association of Southeast Asian Nations) countries, while a guide to improving pre- hospital care will be used in Kenya and India.
 Capacity within countries is developed through the implementation of these guides as well as through direct training in different areas of injury prevention (for example, through courses on injury surveillance and on improving trauma care services).